filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/storage-market-actor/index.md

 - `struct` GetBalanceReturn
   - `int256` Balance - the escrow balance for this address.
-  - `int256` Locked - the escrow locked amount for this address.
+  - `int256` Locked - the escrow-locked amount for this address.

 ## WithdrawBalance